rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
     - beginTime - DateTime: Filters results that started after this time.
     - endTime - DateTime: Filters results that started before this time.
-    - workloadNameSearch - System.String: Optional object name search filter to apply.
+    - workloadNameSearch - System.String: Optional object name search filter with partial match.
     - objectTypeFilter - list of System.Strings: Optional list of object types to filter by.
 Should be of type ManagedObjectType.
     - clusterUuidFilter - list of System.Strings: Optional list of Rubrik cluster UUIDs to filter by.
     - slaFidFilter - list of System.Strings: Optional list of SLA Domain FIDs to filter by.